-The available liquid securities have a significant influence on the level of the minimum liquidity surplus.
+The available liquid securities have a material influence on the minimum liquidity surplus and the structural minimum liquidity surplus.
 Liquid securities are a component of the counterbalancing capacity and are largely held in the portfolios managed by DZ BANK's Group Treasury and Capital Markets Trading divisions or in the portfolios of the treasury units at the subsidiaries of DZ BANK.
 Only bearer bonds are counted as liquid securities.